 Blood type and breast cancer risk

 Studies concerning blood type and breast cancer have been few.
 We present the available findings below, but caution that some of the studies are small or of poor quality:

 - A large 2013 meta-analysis of previous studies concerning blood type and breast cancer incidence reported that Caucasians with blood type A might have a higher risk of breast cancer than other white women

-- A large 2011 U.S. study found no associations between breast cancer risk or breast cancer mortality and blood type.
-This is the most comprehensive study to date
+- A large 2011 U.S. study found no associations between breast cancer risk or breast cancer mortality and blood type

 - A Greek study reported that among women with Rh positive blood, those with a family history of breast cancer were more often found to have type A blood than AB or B. Ductal breast cancer was found to be rare among women with AB+ blood type.
 In addition, the risk of distant metastasis was higher for those with type A blood than other blood groups and was especially high among those with A- blood